 The first step to using an effective communication style is recognizing when it is appropriate to use each of these communication styles.
 Being honest with yourself and take responsibility if you realize that you are not always practicing healthy communication.
 By learning about these four communication styles, you will be able to improve your interpersonal skills and you will also be able to advocate for your needs the right way.
 Selecting a communication style is not easy and can be extremely nerve wrecking.
 Luckily, the more you educate yourself on the topic, the more confident you will become!

 For more relationship and communication style tips, check out some of our other Better You Tips.
-If you find you’re still struggling to communicate in a way that is productive and feels good, call The Better You Institute (267-495-4951) to set up an appointment with a trained therapist.
+If you find you’re still struggling to communicate in a way that is productive and feels good, call The Better You Institute (267-495-4951), or visit this individual therapy page to set up an appointment with a trained therapist.